 If you are worried about the security of any online storage solution, as many companies are, then there’s still no substitute in the modern world for offline storage using USB flash drives and portable hard drives.
 It does mean you have to invest in more hardware, but the result is data safely stored in an unhackable setting.

-4. Frequent and Regular Backing Up is Key
+4. Frequent and Regular backups are key

 Your backup practices should follow some kind of schedule.
-For instance, it could be that you backup your main files daily, or weekly, or monthly.
-Regardless, all employees and other team members should be aware of the backup practices in your organisation and when they happen.
+For instance, it could be that you backup your main files daily, weekly, or monthly.
+Regardless, all employees and other team members should be aware of the backup practices in your organization and when they happen.
 Getting everyone into the habit and practice of backing up is the best way to ensure that it is never left too late.

 5. Follow the 3-2-1 Strategy